Haskayne School of Business: Global Energy Executive MBA

 The Global Energy Executive MBA is a joint initiative of the Haskayne School of Business and IHS-Cambridge Energy Research Associates.
 Announced in 2010, the program was rolled out with a $1 million donation from school namesake Richard Haskayne along with local sponsorship from Calgary-based energy firms.
-University president Elizabeth Cannon outlined that the program will "develop responsible and responsive energy sector leaders by using an innovative teaching model that combines experiential learning and problem solving with personal leadership development."
+University president Elizabeth Cannon outlined that the program will "develop responsible and responsive energy sector leaders by using an innovative teaching model that combines experiential learning and problem-solving with personal leadership development."

-The unique program consists of five interactive learning modules completed around the world.
+The program consists of five interactive learning modules completed around the world.
 Modules are located in Calgary, the United States, and London, with another module located in either the Middle East or Asia.
 The 16-month program is set to launch in April 2012, with initial enrollment set at 40 students.
 The program curriculum will focus on energy-specific issues, such as project finance, climate change & sustainable development, and sovereign & geopolitical challenges.